SarahGrozav1/NewYork-Fashion/README.md

 IMPLEMENTATION

-When the user don't write enough numbers, separated bu commas or if he will write a letter the app will give him an error message in red colour so that the user could see better that there is a problem.
+When the user don't write enough numbers, separated bu commas or if he will write a letter, or didnt choose a number from the menu, the app will give him an error message in red colour so that the user could see better that there is a problem.

 ![Error message](documents/error.png)